NovatecConsulting/developer-security-training/Challenges/Challenge 4: Sensitive Data Exposure/README.md

 # Challenge Collection 4: Sensitive Data Exposure

 Use of weak encryption or hashing algorithms might lead to **Sensitive Data Exposure**.
-The danger of plain text being displayed in data traffic can provoke the discluse of sensitive personal information like user credentials or credit cards information.
+The danger of plain text being displayed in data traffic can provoke the disclose of sensitive personal information like user credentials or credit cards information.

    * [Challenge 4.1: Log in with MC SafeSearch's original password (without SQL injection or changing password)](#challenge-41-log-in-with-mc-safesearchs-original-password-without-sql-injection-or-changing-password)
       * [Tips:](#tips)